sxyazi/go-collection/README.md

   </details>

-- MapPluck: Retrieves all values of a given key, only dicts are supported
+- `MapPluck` retrieves all values of a given key, only maps are supported

   <details>
   <summary>Examples</summary>